-ECBA filed a complaint with New York’s Human Rights Commission on behalf of Hairo Olivares, an Upper West Side porter at 315 Riverside Drive who suffered years of sexual harassment by the building superintendent and manager.
+ECBA filed a complaint with New York City’s Human Rights Commission on behalf of Hairo Olivares, an Upper West Side porter at 315 Riverside Drive, alleging years of sexual harassment by the building superintendent and manager.
 The complaint alleges, among other things, that the superintendent grabbed Mr. Olivares’s crotch and buttocks and made him an ongoing target of harassment and humiliation.
 ECBA’s Ilann M. Maazel and Emma L. Freeman represent Mr. Olivares.

 To learn more, read coverage from the NY Daily News here.